On this pageā¦

 The Lullaby trust have further information on their webpages: How to choose baby sleeping products - The Lullaby Trust

-You can find more information on safe sleep and reducing the risk of SIDS How to reduce the risk of SIDS - The Lullaby Trust.
+You can find more information on safe sleep at Safer Sleep Information by The Lullaby Trust.

 Baby carriers / slings